-During my initial days in Melbourne, I had started exploring the places around.
+During my initial days in Melbourne, I had started exploring the places around the city.
 I loved going out from the Melbourne city and visiting various parts of Victoria.
-And during one of these visits is when I found the Puffing Billy steam train.
+And during one of these visits, I found the Puffing Billy steam train.
 One day trip to Puffing Billy from Melbourne is a great way to spend a day out of the busy city.
 It is also a way to transport in time where steam engine railways were happening.

-Melbourne is surrounded by some amazingly beautiful places.
+Melbourne is surrounded by some amazingly beautiful places such as Yarra Valley, Philip Island, Mount Bishop and Mount Buller.
 Ranging from mountains to the beautiful coastal towns, the city is blessed with great weekend getaways.
 Are you looking for ideas for one day trips from Melbourne?
 Then head over to the section, One day trips from Melbourne.

 PIN for later reference

 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

 - The prices mentioned in the post are valid only at the time of publication.
 Ensure to check the booking websites for up to date information and prices.